-\begin{proof} Let $p\in X$.
-Since X is smooth, the hypersurface $X_i$ is smooth at $p$ by local calculations.
-Since the degree of $X_i$ is at least 2, the complete intersection $X$ is linearly nondegenerate, i.e, not in any hyperplane.
-Hence, we can pick up a general point $q\in X$ not in the tangent hyperplane of $X_i$ at $p$.
-The line $l=\overline{pq}$ is transversal to each of these tangent hyperplanes.
-It just means the multiplicity of the intersection of $l$ and $X_i$ at $p$ is $1$.
+\begin{proof} Since X is smooth, the hypersurface $X_1$ is smooth at the point $p$.
+Let $\PPT_{X_1,p}$ be the projective tangent hyperplane to $X_1$ at $p$.
+It is clear that the complete intersection $X$ is linearly nondegenerate.
+In particular, the variety $X$ is not contained in $\PPT_{X_1,p}$.
+Therefore, the line $\overline{pq}$ is transversal to $\PPT_{X_1,p}$ if the point $q$ in $X$ is general.
+In this case, the multiplicity of the intersection point of $\overline{pq}$ and $X_1$ at $p$ is $1$.

-If $\varphi$ is not injective, then there is a plane $\mathbb{P}^2$ whose intersection with $X$ contains a least two conics passing through $p,q$.
-Therefore, the intersection of this $\mathbb{P}^2$ and $X_i$ containing a least two conics $C$ and $C'$ passing through $p,q$, it implies the multiplicity of the intersection of $l$ and $X_i$ at $p$ is at least $2$, see the Figure $1$ below.
-It contradicts. \end{proof}